This is the

 Six months is

-would feel more comfortable with three monthly visits as a maximum), but
+would feel more comfortable with three monthly visits, but

 1.6 mg/dl USA, 140 µmol/L international) who are stable.